 Erin Bowman is the critically acclaimed author of numerous books for children and teens, including the Taken Trilogy, Vengeance Road, Retribution Rails, the Edgar Award-nominated Contagion duology, The Girl and the Witch’s Garden, and Dustborn.
 Her books have been published in numerous foreign territories.
 A web designer turned author, Erin has always been invested in telling stories—both visually and with words.
 Erin lives in New Hampshire with her husband and children.

 Erin grew up in rural Connecticut, where she spent most of her childhood penning tales.
 She studied web design (and minored in Creative Writing because she couldn’t stay away from stories) at the Rochester Institute of Technology.
 After several years working in advertising and designing websites for various brands, she moved from Boston to New Hampshire, where she now lives with her family and writes full-time.

 When not writing, Erin can often be found hiking, geeking out over good typography, and chasing after her two children.
 She drinks a lot of coffee, buys far too many books, and is not terribly skilled at writing about herself in the third person.

-Erin is represented by Sara Crowe of Pippin Properties.
-She is the author of the Taken Trilogy, Vengeance Road, Retribution Rails, the Edgar Award-nominated Contagion duology, The Girl and the Witch’s Garden, and Dustborn.
+Erin is the author of the Taken Trilogy, Vengeance Road, Retribution Rails, the Edgar Award-nominated Contagion duology, The Girl and the Witch’s Garden, and Dustborn.
 Her books have been published in numerous foreign territories.

 2I have an unhealthy love for everything Autumn.
 It’s the best season.